 Value-based care is a win-win for everyone.
 Patients are healthier and live healthier lifestyles, which results in healthier communities.
 Providers are rewarded for outcomes that are tied to measurable objectives based on quality and the improved health of the overall population.

-At Northeast Georgia Health System (NGHS), we belong to the Northeast Georgia Health Partners Network, which is a wholly-owned subsidiary of NGHS, in partnership with regional physicians and hospitals.
-Health Partners works to expand value-based services to ensure our health care is safer, more affordable, and more effective for the people and communities we serve.
+At the Northeast Georgia Health Partners Network — which is a wholly-owned subsidiary of the Northeast Georgia Health System (NGHS) — we are working on expanding value-based services.
+Our network of community and regional physicians and hospitals, including those within NGHS, focuses on delivering health care that is safer, more affordable, and more effective for the people and communities we serve.

 Population health delivery promotes collaboration across the continuum of care